Molesmalo/StarWarsMod4AirMash/README.md

 ### URL Links
 URLs sent and received are converted into links, for easy opening.

-Note: right now it works pretty poorly because I used a weak regular expression...
+`Note: right now it works pretty poorly because I used a weak regular expression...
 I have to google for a better one to replace that :P....
-I'll update this when I do that.
+I'll update this when I do that.`

-Thanks to player "Linus Torvalds" for this idea.
+Again, thanks to player "Linus Torvalds" for this idea.

 ### Resend previous messages

-When you have the chat input box open, and you havent written anything, press UP or DOWN to navigate previous sent messages.
+When you have the chat input box open, and you haven't written anything, press UP or DOWN to navigate previous sent messages.
 It behaves similar to a console window (for the players who are developers).

-NOTE: If you edit one of the previous messages, you can't keep navigating, you have to clear the box or undo the change.
+TIP: Please note that if you write something, or edit one of the previous messages, then you can't navigating the messages.
+You have to clear the box or undo the change.
+This is made intentionally because sometimes, when you are writing, an enemy comes and you need to move.
+Without this failsafe, if you pressed UP/DOWN to move, you would also lose the text you wrote before the interruption.

 ### Team Colors in chat window